Where is Superior Wellness located?

 Will I experience soreness after a session?

 You may or may not experience soreness after a session, but do not be concerned if this does occur as it should resolve within 1-2 days.
-Drinking water, resting, and using ice or heat after sessions will aid in alleviating any soreness.
+Some people may also experience fatigue.
+Drinking water, resting, and using ice or heat after sessions will aid in alleviating any soreness or post visit symptoms.
 Recommend avoiding strenuous activity for 24-48 hours after a session.

 What education does Lori have?